-He was a true friend to everyone, and enemy to none.
+He was a true friend to everyone and enemy to none.
 Even the hardest critics in the community had only praises for the saintly life that Satanam had led.
 Somehow Satanam was able to win over one highly critical and extremely strong-headed believer in Malaysia.
 The tact and wisdom that Satanam employed to win him over and subdue him still remains a mystery to many of the old believers.
 It was Satanam alone who could have done it.

-One of his greatest strength was his ability to move the friends with positive minded words.
+One of his greatest strengths was his ability to move friends with positive-minded words.
 Friends flocked to him for advice and guidance on both Bahá’í and personal matters.
 And they were certain to return home with peace of mind, having almost always found the right answers.
 One of the reasons why Satanam was deeply admired, nay even adored, was his ability to keep confidential discussions to himself.
 Nothing confided in Satanam had been reported to have come to the open, not even by a slip of tongue.
 He was truly worthy of the trust of the believers who confided in him.

 His love for children was beyond measure, and he always emphasized children’s classes.
 Wherever he went he carried children into his arms with his overflowing love.
 His own favorite song that he taught his children and other Bahá’í children was, “Will you give your life for Bahá’u’lláh.”